huggingface/diffusers/examples/kandinsky2_2/text_to_image/README.md

 ### Pokemon example

 For all our examples, we will directly store the trained weights on the Hub, so we need to be logged in and add the `--push_to_hub` flag.
-In order to do that, You have to be a registered user in 🤗 Hugging Face Hub, and you'll also need to use an access token for the code to work.
-For more information on access tokens, please refer to [this section of the documentation](https://huggingface.co/docs/hub/security-tokens).
+In order to do that, you have to be a registered user on the 🤗 Hugging Face Hub, and you'll also need to use an access token for the code to work.
+For more information on access tokens, please refer to the [User Access Tokens](https://huggingface.co/docs/hub/security-tokens) guide.

 Run the following command to authenticate your token